St. Petersburg Marathon

 Afterward, you’ll be able to relax and recover on our award-winning beaches just a few miles away, featuring our area’s famous white sand and the mild waters of the Gulf of Mexico.

-St. Petersburg is a great choice if you’re seeking a mid-winter break and considering an escape to the south.
+St. Petersburg is an excellent choice if you’re seeking a mid-winter break and considering an escape to the south.
 C’mon down!

 The St. Petersburg Marathon starts at North Shore Park on our beautiful downtown waterfront and heads north into Snell Isle to view some of our area’s finest historic homes.
 The course continues through Snell Isle and around Coffee Pot Bayou before returning towards North Shore Park.
 There is one small bridge to cross that is about 10 feet high.
 That is the only incline during the marathon’s first 10+ miles (see photo).